Home Inspection, Roofing

 Drones are used mainly for roof inspections.
 A roof inspection is an essential aspect of a home inspection.
 It is often one of the most time-consuming and dangerous inspections to conduct.

 Using a drone for home roof inspections is often more accurate than manual roof inspections, as the entirety of the roof can be examined more thoroughly from every angle.
+This accuracy is mainly due to advanced drone technology, which allows for high-resolution imagery and precise data collection.

 Which Drones Do Home Inspectors Use?